 The Back to Backs is a National Trust property situated in the centre of Birmingham, England.

-Carefully restored, the atmospheric 19th century courtyard of working people’s houses provides a glimpse into the lives of the ordinary people who helped make Birmingham an extraordinary city.
+Carefully restored, the atmospheric 19th century court of working class houses provides a glimpse into the lives of the ordinary people who helped make Birmingham an extraordinary city.

 On a fascinating guided tour, visitors can step back in time at Birmingham’s last surviving court of back to backs; houses built literally back-to-back around a communal courtyard.

-Moving from the 1840s through to the 1970s, it is possible to discover the lives of some of the former residents who crammed into these small houses to live and work.
+Moving from the 1840s through to the 1970s, it is possible to discover the lives of some of the former residents who lived and worked in these small spaces.

 This year Skills for the Future Trainee Husnara Bibi is embarking on a new project where a range of indigenous wallpaper found at the Back to Backs will be conserved, catalogued and prepared for an exhibition in June 2012.